kadirboylu/pokedex/README.md

 - Search and filter pokemons
 - View pokemon details (drawer, modal or page view)
 - Create groups and add pokemons to them
+- Virtual scroll for the list of pokemons
 - Unit tests

 ## Project setup